Amin-Moniry/Amin-Moniry/Readme.md

 <br/>

 <p>
-I'm Amin Moniry, a software engineer and security researcher based in Tabriz, Iran.
-I specialize in AI engineering, network security, and full-stack development — building open-source tools that solve real-world problems across automation, computer vision, and penetration testing.
+I am a software engineer and security researcher based in Tabriz, Iran, with a primary focus on AI engineering, network security, and full-stack development.
+My professional objective is to create open-source tools that solve tangible problems across automation, computer vision, and penetration testing.
+I am committed to building efficient, secure, and accessible software solutions that empower both developers and security professionals.
 </p>

 </div>